Aishwarya-Chandradhara/healthcompanion/HealthCompanion/data/nlu.md

 - i want to go to a pharmacy
 - is there a pharmacy nearby

-## intent:check_availability
-- when is it available?
-- is it free
-- when will it be available
-- can you tell me when is there a free time slot
-- what time would be better
-- what time would be appropriate
-- what time is free
-- when will there be appointments
-- when are the appointments going to be available
-- what would be a free time slot
-- can i make an appointment on the [10.02](time)
-- is the [23.01](time) free for an appointment

 ## intent:deny
 - no
 - no thanks